-This wouldnt be a regular hotel with a swimming pool.
+ARNOLD: This wouldn't be a regular hotel with a swimming pool.
 Troyer pictures lush green areas with the villas nestled in the trees, and those giant glass domes rising, he says, like huge mushrooms.

 ARNOLD: OK, this might sound kind of crazy, and Troyer realizes that.
 But here's why it's actually not so crazy.
 Troyer is a successful local developer.
 Back at his office, he explains that for years, he's been trying to come up with ways to bring more tourists to Elkhart.
 And one day, a friend of his from Holland told him about these glass-domed resorts that they already have all over Europe.

 MONTAGNE: And he was real excited about it, how families come to this place, they stay for three, four days or a week.
 They have water and they have plants.
 They have villas.
 And the families come, unload their car, and the rest is a walking community.

 ARNOLD: And they've become very popular in areas with cold winters.

 MONTAGNE: And that was a real wow to me.

 MONTAGNE: We have about 40 in Holland and about eight in the U.K., and about 10 in Germany, and about 15 in France.

 ARNOLD: Robert Weijhenke has been in charge of operations for many of these resorts in Europe.
 He was with a company called Center Parcs.
 And Leroy Troyer, from here in Elkhart, tracked him down, flew to the Netherlands, and met with Weijhenke.

 MONTAGNE: We were very excited.
 We always have thought that America is a very good destination.